LBNL-UCB-STI/beam/docs/devops.rst

 Now that you have a token, you need to add it to your Jenkins server so it can automatically set up webhooks.
 Log into your Jenkins web interface using the administrative account you configured during installation.

-19. On Jenkins main dashboard, click Credentials in the left hand menu:
+19. On Jenkins main dashboard, click Credentials in the left hand menu.

 |image21|

 20. Click the arrow next to (global) within the Jenkins scope.
-In the box that appears, click Add credentials
+In the box that appears, click Add credentials.

 |image22|

 21. From Kind drop down menu, select Secret text.
 In the Secret field, paste your GitHub personal access token.
 Fill out the Description field so that you will be able to identify this entry at a later date and press OK button in the bottom.

 |image23|

-22. Jenkins dashboard, click Manage Jenkins in the left hand menu and then click Configure System:
+22. Jenkins dashboard, click Manage Jenkins in the left hand menu and then click Configure System.

 |image24|

 23. Find the section with title GitHub.
-Click the Add GitHub Server button and then select GitHub Server:
+Click the Add GitHub Server button and then select GitHub Server.

 |image25|

-24. In the Credentials drop down menu, select your GitHub personal access token that you added in the last section:
+24. In the Credentials drop down menu, select your GitHub personal access token that you added in the last section.

 |image26|